hynek/hatch-fancy-pypi-readme/README.md

 **parts of files** defined using **cut-off points** or **regular expressions**.

 [^names]: PyPI project description, PyPI landing page, PyPI readme all refer to the same thing.
-    In *setuptools* it's called `long_description` and is the text shown on a project’s PyPI page.
+    In *setuptools* it’s called `long_description` and is the text shown on a project’s PyPI page.

     We refer to it as “readme” because that’s how it’s called in [PEP 621](https://peps.python.org/pep-0621/)-based `pyproject.toml` files.